hannahibberson/briw/README.md

 # briw
-Tea and coffee and other drinks hopefully.
+Tea and coffee and other drinks.

-Please note: The `briw` directory is a work-in-progress and does not currently run.
-Details below.

-### TO RUN THE PROGRAM
+Please note: This is a mass of code, most of which is no longer of any use.
+Proceed with caution!

+### To run the program
-In the root directory run:```python3 fav_drinks.py```
+In the root directory run:```python3 flask_handler.py```

-You will be presented with a menu from which you can add people, choose drinks, set favourites - all that fun stuff!
+Navigate to localhost:8000 and you'll be greeted with a login page.
+Once you've logged in (and possibly registered), you will be able to add your favourite drink, then start new rounds with your friends and colleagues.

-### CONTRIBUTING
+### Contributing
 Please contribute, it's fun!
 Just submit a pull-request and I'll have a look.
-Just __beware__ if you're trying to mess with the `briw` directory (more details below).

-### THE NOT-SO-SECRET BRIW DIRECTORY
-I have slowly been extracting my functionality into different modules, and trying to OOP-ify my data, but it's all a bit of a mess right now!

-If you would like to edit some files in here, that would be great, just don't expect anything else to run properly alongside them!
+Just __beware__, everything is a bit crazy and unorganised.

+### How it works
+I have used flask for this project, and all of this logic is held in `flask_handler.py`.
+It handles the GET and POST requests to the different pages in the site.

+From here, it calls out to the `*_api.py` files, which manage the logic for each of the key functions of the site.

+The API files manage database accessing, so that your people, drinks, and rounds can be stored in a database.
+The `database_*.py` files in the `helpers` directory are where you can find the database logic.